networkit/networkit/Doc/www/get_started.rst

 We support three ways to install NetworKit:

 - `NetworKit Virtual Machine`_: Download and try NetworKit preinstalled on a virtual machine.
-This is recommended for users using Microsoft Windows.
+This is strongly recommended for users using Microsoft Windows.

 - `Pip install`_: Download the NetworKit Python package with pip.
 This is the easier way to get NetworKit but you can only use NetworKit via Python this way.